albertinopadin/PlaneRecognizer/README.md

 # PlaneRecognizer
-ML models to predict what type of aircraft is in a photo
+ML models to predict what type of aircraft is in a photo.

+It has been trained on the following fighter aircraft:

+- F-14
+- F-15
+- F-16
+- F-18
+- F-22
+- F-35

+In the future I will include other types as well.

 Simple Inference Binder: